-We identified Caenorhabditis isolates to the species-level and isolates of other genera to the genus-level by analysis of the Internal Transcribed Spacer (ITS2) region between the 5.8S and 28S rDNA genes (Barrière & Félix, 2014; K. C. Kiontke et al., 2011).
+We identified Caenorhabditis isolates to the species-level and isolates of other genera to the genus-level by analysis of the internal transcribed spacer (ITS2) region between the 5.8S and 28S rDNA genes (Barrière & Félix, 2014; Kiontke et al., 2011).
 The isolated nematodes were stored at 20°C for up to 21 days before they were genotyped but were not passaged during this time to avoid multiple generations of proliferation.
-For genotyping, we lysed three to five nematodes from an isolation plate in 8 μL of lysis solution (100 mM KCl, 20 mM Tris pH 8.2, 5 mM MgCl2, 0.9% IGEPAL, 0.9% Tween 20, 0.02% gelatin with proteinase K added to a final concentration of 0.4 mg/ml) then froze the solution at -80°C for up to 12 hours.
+For genotyping, we lysed three to five nematodes from an isolation plate in 8 μl of lysis solution (100 mM KCl, 20 mM Tris pH 8.2, 5 mM MgCl2, 0.9% IGEPAL, 0.9% Tween 20, 0.02% gelatin with proteinase K added to a final concentration of 0.4 mg/ml) then froze the solution at -80°C for up to 12 h.
 If isolated nematodes could not be found on the isolation plates, we categorized them as "Not genotyped".
+We loaded

-We loaded 2 μL of thawed lysis material into 40 μL reactions with primers spanning a portion of the ITS2 region using forward primer oECA1687 (CTGCGTTATTTACCACGAATTGCARAC) and reverse primer oECA202 (GCGGTATTTGCTACTACCAYYAMGATCTGC) (K. C. Kiontke et al., 2011).
-We also loaded 2 μL of the lysed material into 40 μL reactions with a second set of primers that amplify about 500 bp of 18S rDNA in Rhabditid nematodes using forward primer oECA1271 (TACAATGGAAGGCAGCAGGC) and reverse primer oECA1272 (CCTCTGACTTTCGTTCTTGATTAA) (Haber et al., 2005).
+2 μl of thawed lysis material into 40 μl reactions with primers spanning a portion of the ITS2 region using forward primer oECA1687 (CTGCGTTATTTACCACGAATTGCARAC) and reverse primer oECA202 (GCGGTATTTGCTACTACCAYYAMGATCTGC) (Kiontke et al., 2011).
+We also loaded 2 $\mu l$ of the lysed material into 40 $\mu l$ reactions with a second set of primers that amplify about 500 bp of 18S rDNA in Rhabditid nematodes using forward primer oECA1271 (TACAATGGAAGGCAGCAGGC) and reverse primer oECA1272 (CCTCTGACTTTCGTTCTTGATTAA) (Haber et al., 2005).
 The PCR conditions for both primer sets were described previously (Crombie et al., 2019).
-Products from both PCR amplifications were visualized on a 2% agarose gel in 1X TAE buffer.
+Products from both PCR amplifications were visualized on a 2% agarose gel in 1x TAE buffer.
 We classified isolates that did not produce bands with the either primer set as "unknown nematode" and isolates for which the 18S region amplified, but the ITS2 region did not, as "non-Caenorhabditis".
 The isolates that produced bands with both primer sets were investigated further using Sanger sequencing of the ITS2 PCR products with forward primer oECA306 (CACTTTCAAGCAACCCGAC).
-We compared these ITS2 sequences to the National Center for Biotechnology Information (NCBI) database using the BLASTn algorithm, which identified Caenorhabditis isolates to the species-level.
+We compared these ITS2 sequences to the National Centre for Biotechnology Information (NCBI) database using the BLASTn algorithm, which identified Caenorhabditis isolates to the species-level.
 Isolates with sequences that aligned best to genera other than Caenorhabditis were only identified to the genus-level.
 In most cases, isolates identified as C. briggsae, C. elegans, or C. tropicalis were named and cryopreserved.
 For each named strain, one of four recently starved 10 cm NGMA plates was used to cryopreserve the strain, and the other three plates were used for DNA extraction and whole-genome sequencing.
+Each strain underwent at least one population bottleneck and between three to five generations prior to cryopreservation and genomic DNA extraction.

-Illumina library construction and whole-genome sequencing
+2.7 Illumina library construction and wholegenome sequencing